MosheBerman/cs3310/README.md

 My logisim assignments for Computer Architecture at Brooklyn College.
 (CS 3310)

 The lab assignments for the first half of this class were done in [Logisim](http://www.cburch.com/logisim/), a cross-platform circuitry simulator written in Java.
-Those are what you see here.
+Those are in the logisim directory.

-If you're looking for my assembly code from the second half of this course, they're in the asm folder.
+The second half of the class studied 32-bit yasm assemby language.
+Those assignments are in the assembly directory.
+In there, you'll find a few subfolders, each for an assignment.

 - hello: Hello World in assembly #1.
 - argument: Assembly lab #2, which takes an argument and uses it.